aleph2c/miros/doc/introduction.rst

 together 14 different ways that people were drawing software systems into one standard.

-Then the movement lost momentum because they drew the wrong pictures: they emphasized class diagrams without statechart diagrams.
+Then the movement lost momentum because they tried to turn their pictures into it's own programming language.
+More and more icons got added, weirder names where invented, and the pictures and theory created social skisms between "architects" and the practitioners who actually wrote the code.
+Also, UML emphasized class diagrams without statechart diagrams.

 A class diagram only shows how the code is structured, but a statechart diagram